Kohze/Satolearn_Token/README.md

  - create a new account with /createUser.
  - Create a wallet with /createWallet and title "default"
- - go to /issue and enter your token details
+ - go to /issue and enter your token details (add your own details)

 ```
 {